 Where a chatbot or other form of AI has been used, make sure you acknowledge that use.
-Information on how to cite can be found here: https://manchester-uk.libanswers.com/teaching-and-learning/faq/264824 they require you to sign a code of conduct which must be adhered to.
+Information on how to cite can be found here: https://manchester-uk.libanswers.com/teaching-and-learning/fag/264824

+Some units, for example those on AI and technology, permit the use of AI.
+However, they require you to sign a code of conduct which must be adhered to.
 Make sure you understand and follow these codes.
 If you are unclear on what is permissible, speak to the unit lead.